 411.13 - Police officers and firefighters.

-627.6 - Other pensions, annuities and contracts are fully exempt; however, contributions that were made within the year prior to filing for bankruptcy are not exempt; retirement plans, Roth IRAs, IRAs, ERISA-qualified benefits, and Keoghs.
+627.6 - Other pensions, annuities, and contracts are fully exempt; however, contributions that were made within the year before filing for bankruptcy are not exempt; retirement plans, Roth IRAs, IRAs, ERISA-qualified benefits, and Keoghs.